avinashduggal/TowerRunners/docs/status.md

 title: Status
 ---
 ## Project Summary
-Our project, JARVIS, focuses on solving the Obstacle Tower challenge using machine learning.
+Our project, Tower Runners, focuses on solving the Obstacle Tower challenge using machine learning.
 Obstacle Tower is a procedurally generated environment designed to evaluate an AI agent's ability to generalize across multiple tasks such as vision, locomotion, planning, and puzzle-solving.
 The agent's goal is to navigate through increasingly complex floors, adapting to new obstacles and challenges.
 Our aim is to develop a reinforcement learning-based solution capable of learning effective strategies to improve performance across different tower configurations.

 ## Approach
 We employ reinforcement learning (RL), leveraging deep learning architectures to train an agent capable of navigating the Obstacle Tower environment.
 Our methodology consists of the following key components: